matthewmatsumoto/MatthewMatsumoto.github.io/projects/TeamUHp.md

   - HTML
   - Web application building
   - Team project
-summary: "A web application made to help UH Manoa students connect, and find candidates fit to help with their projects via project listings.
+summary: "A web application made to help UH Manoa students connect, and find candidates fit to help with their projects via project listings."
 ---

 ## It All Starts With Brainstorming